5 Steps to a Customer Retention Strategy

 Create value for customers continually- not just once

-Create a vision, mission and set of values (or guiding principles) that focus on continually creating value for customers.
+Create a vision, mission and set of values (or guiding principles) that focus on continually providing value based solutions for customers.
 This is essential to drive the right employee behaviors.

 Operationally define “customer-centric”